FedericoMura/CPS_ECG/README.md

     * Configuring SPI communication with the Nucleo.
     * Managing data transfers via DMA (200-word buffer, 32-bit words).
     * Invoking the hardware IP for filters (pre-configured) for ECG signal processing.
-    * [cite_start]Implementing the Pan & Tompkins algorithm  for R-peak detection.
+    * Implementing the Pan & Tompkins algorithm  for R-peak detection.
     * Calculating Heart Rate and Heart Rate Variability (HRV) based on R-R intervals.

 ## 6. Output and Interpretation